coatless-rpkg/searcher/README.md

   - `searcher.launch_delay`: Amount of time between launching the web browser from when the command was issued.
 Default is `0.5` seconds.
+  - `searcher.use_rstudio_viewer`: Display search results in the RStudio viewer pane instead of a web browser.
+Default is `TRUE`.

 To set one of these options, please create the `.Rprofile` by typing into *R*: